 The famous Lebanese author Gibran Khalil Gibran used to say that the orient begins where people drink boza.
 Now hundred years later, we are no longer talking of the orient as such little more does any one mention this wonderous drink that could be sampled only in Bulgaria and Turkey called boza.
 For me however, boza goes well together only with one thing – Bulgarian banitza or burek.
-This lovely multi-layered pastry affair has so many flavour variations and could be enjoyed warm or called anytime of the day.
+This lovely multi-layered pastry affair has so many flavour variations and could be enjoyed warm or cold anytime of the day.
 Only the west Balkan countries and Turkey really know how to roll their sleeves and make this wonderous delight that taste nowhere better than home.
 And home is where I grew up watching how my mother wowed every special guest by throwing this thin dough pastry to stretch over her head over and over again until see-through thin sheets were ready to fold into a delicious burek.

 I have learned a lot ever since.
 I have tried tested French culinary techniques shaping marvelous creations with ease, yet still throwing the thin burek sheets to stretch over my head remains an unachievable mystery.
 Luckily there are other means to achieving the same goal and my carefully described simple steps below may guide you in preparing your own home made burek with ease.

 Biting into a layer of crispy top sheets sinking into a more mellow dough rich with butter and feta cheese will make you wish to savour every crumble, reaching out for more.
 Dreaming about the orient into your own kitchen does not get (taste) any better then that.